-Take note from presenter and columnist Laura Jackson who explored this during lockdown, encouraging her Instagram followers to 'Make a meal of it' and celebrate every dinner as though it were at a favorite restaurant.
+Take note from presenter and columnist Laura Jackson who explored this during the pandemic, encouraging her Instagram followers to 'Make a meal of it' and celebrate every dinner as though it were at a favorite restaurant.

 How do you make a tablescape?

 Once you have the feeling in mind, consider what elements you can bring in to work with this.
-'You can 'set the mood' from the get go,' says McQueens Gina Hardy.
-'Think about whether you want to dial up the glamour by filling the room with candlelight and reflective surfaces such as mirrors, glass and crystals - or you're aiming for a more informal, natural affair reminiscent of the summer holidays we've all missed this year - or perhaps you need to create a more formal, sophisticated feel to impress your guests.'
+'You can 'set the mood from the get-go,' says McQueens Gina Hardy.
+'Think about whether you want to dial up the glamor by filling the room with candlelight and reflective surfaces such as mirrors, glass, and crystals - or you're aiming for a more informal, natural affair reminiscent of the summer holidays we've all missed this year - or perhaps you need to create a more formal, sophisticated feel to impress your guests.'